-- Each teacher will prepare weekly lesson plans. - The lesson plan contains daily information for Monday through Friday, per subject area taught. - The plans should keep pace with yearly scope and sequence. - Lesson plans reflect course objectives. - Plans are emailed to the administrator each Friday before 4:00 p.m. - Include a tally of graded assignments through Friday of the previous week.
-(This accounting starts over at the beginning of each quarter.)
+- Each teacher will prepare weekly lesson plans. - The lesson plan contains daily information for Monday through Friday, per subject area taught. - The plans should keep pace with yearly scope and sequence. - Lesson plans reflect course objectives. - Plans are emailed to the administrator each Saturday before 12:00 a.m. - Include a tally of graded assignments through Friday of the previous week.
+(This accounting starts over at the beginning of each quarter.) - Include a tally of positive calls home the goal is to call each family once per quarter.